Emma Camp: Career

-In early 2016, Camp Camp was awarded an Endeavour fellowship, and she moved to the University of Technology Sydney to focus on research full-time.
-Her research continued exploring reef-associated systems, such as Mangrove lagoons, to look for corals living in hostile environmental conditions, called Super corals.
-These natural laboratories have been a focus of Camp's research ever since.
+In early 2016, Camp was awarded an Endeavour Fellowship and moved to the University of Technology Sydney to continue her research.
+Her work has examined reef-associated environments, including mangrove lagoons, where some corals are able to survive under conditions such as elevated temperatures and reduced oxygen levels.
+These environments have remained a focus of her research on coral resilience.

 Camp is a National Geographic Explorer.
-In 2019, Camp's research efforts saw her named a Young Leader for the Sustainable Development Goals by the United Nations.
-Her research has evolved to consider metabolic interactions between corals and their symbiotic partners and how novel phenotyping tools can be used to select more tolerant corals for reef restoration.
+In 2019, she was named a Young Leader for the Sustainable Development Goals by the United Nations.
+Her research has examined metabolic interactions between corals and their symbiotic partners and the use of phenotyping methods to identify corals with greater tolerance to environmental stress for reef restoration.

-In 2018, Camp co-founded the Coral Nurture Program, a tourism-science site stewardship program on the Goat Barrier Reef.
-She remains the lead scientist for the Coral Nurture Program.
-In 2023, she moved to the role of Team Leader of the future Reefs Team at the University of Technology Sydney.
-The Future Reefs team unites coral Eco physiologists, molecular scientists, biologists, and analytical chemists to study how environmental change shapes coral fitness and survival.
-The team's research ranges from organism-scale molecular signatures to broad-scale ecological interactions, and specialize in advancing technical solutions to support innovative scientific capacity.
+In 2018, Camp co-founded the Coral Nurture Program, a tourism–science partnership focused on coral reef stewardship on the Goat Barrier Reef.
+She serves as the program’s lead scientist.
+In 2023, she became team leader of the Future Reefs research group at the University of Technology Sydney.
+The group studies how environmental change influences coral health, resilience, and survival across different reef environments.

-Camp broadly supports other organizations working in Marine Conservation, including being a scientific advisor for SeaLegacy and an Ambassador for Coral catch.
-Alongside her research she advocates for the retention of females in STEM and was named an Inaugural STEM game changer by the Australian Academy of Science.
-She is also an active science communicator, passionate about communicating her research to the public, starring in several documentaries, including the BCC National Geographic film Perpetual Planet Heroes of the Ocean.
+Camp has served as a scientific advisor to SeaLegacy and as an ambassador for Coral Catch.
+In addition to her research, she has spoken about the participation of women in STEM fields and was named an inaugural STEM Game Changer by the Australian Academy of Science.
+Camp has also participated in science communication initiatives and appeared in documentary projects, including the Perpetual Planet: Heroes of the Ocean produced by National Geographic.